JST先端国際共同研究推進事業

 2025FY

-The follwoing exchange activity in this ASPIRE project was visit of Ms. Peiqi Hu, a PhD student of UBC, to UOsaka!
+The following exchange activity in this ASPIRE project was visit of Ms. Peiqi Hu, a PhD student of UBC, to UOsaka!
 She conducted international collaborative research in the Takeda group at UOsaka for three months, starting on May 19, 2025.
-Below is a summary of her report.
+Below is a summary of the report.

 “During my JST-ASPIRE study abroad at UBC (May–August, 2025) in the group of Professor Zachary Hudson group, I synthesized polymers from luminescent monomers developed in our laboratory and explored their applications in bioimaging and photodynamic therapy.
 This research was enabled by a close collaboration between my expertise in the synthesis of novel emissive compounds and the Hudson Group’s strengths in polymer synthesis, nanoparticle preparation, and bioimaging applications.
 Although my prior experience in biochemistry was limited to foundational coursework, structured online safety training and hands-on instruction allowed me to confidently work in a dedicated bio laboratory, where participatory, discussion-based safety education made a particularly strong impression.
 Through daily discussions with a postdoctoral mentor and PhD students, I gained valuable insight into designing publishable experiments and presenting research outcomes in group meetings.
 The inclusive research culture, access to shared instrumentation, and exposure to diverse scientific perspectives broadened my outlook, while collaboration with fellow exchange students fostered mutual support.
 In addition, cultural experiences, from graduate student union activities to informal social events such as weekly coffee breaks and volleyball, highlighted a balanced and sustainable research environment that values both scientific rigor and well-being.
 This immersive experience, especially learning new scientific concepts in English, was invaluable for my development as a researcher and exemplifies the international collaboration that JST-ASPIRE seeks to promote.